 He participated in the All-State Solo Festival as a classical and jazz soloist in grades 10 and 11 and was Lead Tenor Sax Chair in the All County Jazz Band.
 He performs with the Stanton Anderson Band 2016 – present as lead tenor sax and with the Brandon Niederauer Band 2016 – present.
 He’s also performed at The Blue Note and Stephen Talkhouse.

 Soyoung Park from Great Neck South High School.
 A pianist, she’ll attend Indiana University’s Jacobs School of Music and will major in Piano and Music Education, with a piano performance focus on Chamber Music and Music Education.
 Soyoung intends to become a College Music Professor and professional musician.
-She says, “Thank you very much for choosing me as the winner of Long Island Music Hall of Fame organization.
+She says, “Thank you very much for choosing me as the winner of Long Island Music and Entertainment Hall of Fame organization.
 I’m very honored to receive this prestigious scholarship.
 When I was waiting for my turn in the graduation ceremony, the life-review moments of past four years made me realize that I’m really graduating from high school.
 I’m very grateful to my parents and teachers who always have been guiding and supporting me over the years.
 Without their help and advice, it would’ve been very difficult for me to overcome the last four years of high school.
 I will continue to work diligently on both music and study in college to achieve my goals.”
 She is a 1st Prize winner in the 2018 New York Young Performers Prize Competition, a 2017 Division Winner for New York of the Music Teachers National Association Competition and has performed at NYSSMA Grade A+/100 on level 6 for the past four years.
 She also took part in the 2017 Young Virtuosos of Tomorrow Platinum Place Concert at Perelman Hall of the Kimmel Center.